YoteZip/LinuxCrackingBible/Tools/Koaloader/koaloader.md

   - `wldp.dll`
   - `xinput9_1_0.dll`

-I've had the most luck with `winmm.dll`, `iphlpapi.dll`, and `winhttp.dll` in that order. `dinput8.dll` is very commonly used in user-created mods, and it's a good target to check also.
+If you don't want to use CFF Explorer, you can also throw all the DLLs into the directory and see what works.
+I've had the most luck with `version.dll`, `winmm.dll`, `iphlpapi.dll`, and `winhttp.dll`. `dinput8.dll` is very commonly used in user-created mods, and it's a good target to check also.

-# Compatibility Shortlist

-Here's a shortlist of some games and the .dlls that they try to reach for (by no means comprehensive):

-  - `winmm.dll`
-    - Assassin's Creed - Brotherhood
-    - Call of Duty - Black Ops
-    - Call of Duty - Black Ops 2
-    - Call of Duty - Black Ops 3
-    - Call of Duty - Infinite Warfare
-    - Call of Duty - Modern Warfare Remastered
-    - GRID 2
-    - Metal Gear Solid V
-    - Red Faction - Armageddon
-    - Saints Row - The Third
-  - `iphlpapi.dll`
-    - Mercenaries 2
-    - Need for Speed - Prostreet
-  - `winhttp.dll`
-    - Need for Speed - Shift

 # Configuration